ChrisForsythQA/Qa-test/README.md

 User stories
 Scenario 3: Multiple vends
 Requirments: As a coin paying customer, I want to be able to pay for more than one product in a single transaction.
-AC: All British and Euro coins are accepted.

-  When: I put in british currency
-  Then: I am allowed to make a purchase from the machine

-  When: I put in euro coins
-  Then: I am allowed to make a purchase from the machine

-  When: I put in currency that is not accepted
-  Then: the coins are returned to the user
+AC: To enable multi-product purchase, change is not dispensed immediately after the customer pays for the first product

+  Given: there is X amount of currency
+  When: the customer purchases 1 item
+  And: there is sufficient remaining currency
+  Then: further purchases can be made

+  Given: there is insufficient amount of currency remaining
+  When: the customer tries to purchase
+  Then: no purchase can be made
+  And: remaining currency returned at request

 Questions: